aroberge/avantpy/roadmap.md

 - [ ] Require a statement beginning with repeat to be on a single line ending in a colon; this will make it easier to catch missing colon mistakes.
+      [x] do for pyupper
+      [ ] do for pyfr
+      [ ] do for pyen
+      [ ] update poedit

 - [ ] Create full example for pyupper dialect.
 - [ ] Add script showing how to convert existing example in pyupper tests directory.
 This script should probably go in an appendix about tracebacks in various dialects.

-- [ ] The tests/tb_dialect.py files should be rewritten so that the imports
+- [ ] new tb_dialect
-      are made from a common list and the result be added, for each dialect, in a separate page in the documentation.
+  - [x] The tests/tb_dialect.py files should be rewritten so that the imports are made from a common list and the result be added, for each dialect, in a separate page in the documentation.
+  - [ ] revise readme in tests/
+  - [ ] adapt tb_pyfr

 - [ ] Write a script to prepare a new release.
 This script should ensure that all the traceback pages are updated.